 All concerns of poor practice or possible child abuse by colleagues should be reported to the head teacher.
 Complaints about the head teacher/principal should be reported to the chair of governors.

-Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure immediate actions child to make an entirely false or malicious allegation, although misunderstandings and misinterpretations of events do happen.
+Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure immediate actions

 Allegations against staff